-Textbook: Operations Research Applications and Algorithms, Wayne L. Winston (4th edition)

-Software: Either MPL or python or Julia for Mathematical Programming (coupled with either GUROBI or CPLEX) - more on web pages
+Textbook: Operations Research Applications and Algorithms, Wayne L. Winston (4th edition) 5 Either MPL or python or Julia for Mathematical Programming (JUMP) coupled with GUROBI) - more on web pages

 Objectives: The course introduces the basic mathematical ideas and method of Deterministic Operations Research.
 We will discuss modeling real life problems, and show how to develop, solve, and interpret a variety of deterministic optimization models.
 Students will gain experience in converting a variety of applied problems to optimization models, representing these models in a sophisticated modeling language, solving these models with a variety of algorithms and software, and interpreting the results using sensitivity analysis and other approaches.